Johanna Samuels

-Johanna Samuels is an American folk musician from New York.
+Johanna Samuels is an American folk musician from New York, who now resides in Los Angeles.

 History

-Samuels originated from New York City.
-Samuels released her debut full-length album in 2013 titled Double Blind.
+Samuels originated from New York City, where she began her music career, before relocating to Los Angeles.
+She is deeply influenced by Americana acts of the 1970s and '80s, such as the Band, Gene Clark, and especially Tom Petty.
+Samuels released her debut full-length album in 2013 titled Double Bind.
 Samuels followed up that release in 2016 with her first EP titled Home & Dry: Told a Lie.
-Samuels released her second EP in 2019 titled Have A Good One.
-In 2021, Samuels released her second full-length album titled Excelsior!.
-Produced by Sam Evian.
+Samuels released her second EP in 2019 titled Have a Good One.
+In 2021, Samuels released her second full-length album titled Excelsior!, which was produced by Sam Evian.

-She then partnered with Producer Josh Kaufman of Bonny Light Horseman, The National, Bob Weir, Hiss Golden Messenger on her third full-length record Bystander. in June of 2023 on Jealous Butcher; where Jon Brion released his beloved record from 2000.
+She then partnered with producer Josh Kaufman of Bonny Light Horseman to produce her third full-length record Bystander, released in June 2023 on the Jealous Butcher label.

-She currently is preparing to release her latest full-length that she recorded with Jonathan Rado (Foxygen, The Killers, Miley Cyrus).